Skip to content

 Grade: A+

-This metric is a measure of the percent of long-term stay patients who are showing depressive symptoms.
+This tells you the percent of patients who are showing signs of depression.

 Appropriate Vaccine Usage